Old Original Bookbinder's: History

 Old Original Bookbinder's bankruptcy petition was dismissed on April 29, 2009.
 Creditors, owed about $1.8 million, had to find a way outside of U.S. Bankruptcy Court to seek reimbursement.
 In April 2009, John E. Taxin closed the restaurant.
 Albert A. Ciardi III, the restaurant's bankruptcy attorney, said in May 2009 that two interested parties had come forward in the previous month, but that no sale had taken place.

 The historical location was reopened on January 9, 2015, by Chef Jose Garces and the Garces Group.
 Renamed the Olde Bar, the restaurant was transformed into a mix of seafood saloon and private catering space.

 In late 2017 and early 2018, Garces Group was sued for payment by vendors, investors, and a landlord, indicating financial trouble.
 News reports indicate that Garces wanted to have the group declare bankruptcy, but the original investors objected.
 After significant legal wrangling where Garces' lawyers divided his share of Garces Group into separate entities with voting rights to outnumber the investors' votes, Garces Restaurant Group filed for bankruptcy in Camden, NJ in May 2018.
 Ultimately, Garces Group was acquired by Louisiana-based hospitality company Ballard Brands in a sale that was approved by the bankruptcy court in July 2018.
 Ballard Brands continues to operate the Olde Bar.

-The Bookbinder's name and much of the historical woodwork and decor remain and have been restored.
+The Bookbinder's name and much of the historical woodwork and décor remain and have been restored.